bssw-psip/ptc-catalog/.github/ISSUE_TEMPLATE/card-submission.md

 ---
 name: Card Submission
-about: This is a template for contributor's to submit progress tracking cards of their own via GitHub Issues.
+about: This is a template for contributors to submit progress tracking cards of their own via GitHub Issues.
 title: PTC Proposal
 labels: 'new ptc'